Built to Endure: Eight Years of Living Infrastructure in Chicago

 A Living Wall as Art, Infrastructure, and Experience

 Comprising 4,620 living plants across eight distinct species, the wall features a tartan-inspired pattern with layered tones of green and purple.
-The result is a striking composition that bridges modern art and living architecture—an immersive focal point that reshapes how the space feels, functions, and performs.
+The result is a striking composition that bridges modern art and living architecture.
+It is an immersive focal point that reshapes how the space feels, functions, and performs.

 Located within a communal lounge, the wall was conceived not just to be seen, but to be experienced.
-It draws people together, softens the interior environment, and introduces organic movement and texture at a dramatic vertical scale—44 floors above the city below.
+It draws people together, softens the interior environment, and introduces organic movement and texture at a dramatic vertical scale.

 Wellness, Backed by Performance Data